-Your personal user authentication certificate must be purchased from a recognized Certificate Authority (CA) such as Comodo, DigiCert, Entrust, GoDaddy, Incommon, Verisign, or Thawte, and then sent to Grants.gov for installation.
+Your personal user authentication certificate must be purchased from a recognized Certificate Authority (CA) such as Comodo, DigiCert, Entrust, GoDaddy, Incommon, Symantec, or Thawte, and then sent to Grants.gov for installation.

-Your certificate must have either a 1024 or 2048 bit public RSA key and use a SHA-1 based digital signature algorithm (such as SHA1RSA).
-Currently, Grants.gov does not support the newer SHA-2 based digital signatures (for example SHA256RSA), and so care must be taken when ordering your certificate.
+Your certificate must have a 2048 bit public RSA key and use a SHA-2 based digital signature (for example SHA256RSA), so care must be taken when ordering your certificate.

-Personal user authentication certificates may be difficult to find on the Certificate Authority websites, so we recommend that you contact sales departments directly and explain that you need a 1024 or 2048 bit SSL client certificate that uses SHA-2.
+Personal user authentication certificates may be difficult to find on the Certificate Authority websites, so we recommend that you contact sales departments directly and explain that you need a 2048 bit SSL client certificate that uses SHA-2.
 Some certificate authorities do not issue certificates valid for client authentication by default.
 You may need to explicitly request a certificate with the client authentication attribute included.